How to Fix the Windows Key Not Working on Windows 10/11

 Add a user without a Microsoft Account

 Once the user is created, sign out of your account or restart your PC.
-Then, sign in to the new user and see if the Windows key is working.
+Then, sign in to the new user and see if the Windows key works.
 If it is, delete the other users.

 Method 7.
 Use the DISM Command